 When I got home that night I began my google search with what is nutrition?
 Then I jumped from website to website looking at what good and bad nutrition looked like.
 Then I learned that nutrient dense food means how many nutrients you get from one thing.
 Then I searched for a list of nutrient dense foods.
 The list consisted of some of my favorite things like salmon, kale, blueberries, broccoli, dark chocolate, quinoa, & avocados.
 Over that week I began to research more and more of the foods that I ate and how they were affecting me physically.

-My diet consisted of chocolate milk, sweet tea, scones, cereal, deli meat sandwiches, pasta, and processed box meals my calories, carbs, sodium, and fat intake was literally killing me.
-I was almost 400 pounds.
+My diet back then consisted of chocolate milk, sweet tea, scones, cereal, deli meat sandwiches, pasta, and processed box meals my calories, carbs, sodium, and fat intake was literally killing me.
+I weight 411 pounds.